The Dyslexia Guild Annual Summer Conference

 Details of the venue can be found here

-*Please note that there will be an additional £25 admin charge if you do not pay by a credit or debit card when registering
+*Please note that there will be an additional £25 plus VAT admin charge if you do not pay by a credit or debit card at the time of registration.

 Become a member of The Dyslexia Guild

 Guild membership offers numerous benefits, including post nominals (letters after your name), online forums, topical journal, e-newsletter and online library with e-books and e-journals.

 Join now before registering your place on the conference to receive the discounted early bird Guild member rate.

 You are required to source your own overnight accommodation if you need to stay overnight.
 The details for the venue are: Malet Street, London, WC1E7HY.
 The following links may be useful:

 Exhibitors will be by invitation only.
 If you have further queries please email us.

 For more information please email us or call 01784 222342.

 Please note Dyslexia Guild and Dyslexia Action Training is not affected by the news that on Thursday 13 April 2017 RSM Restructuring Advisory LLP were appointed as administrators of Dyslexia Institute Limited t/a Dyslexia Action.